 This exemption is only available where a foreign derivatives dealer complies with the laws of the foreign jurisdiction specified in Appendix A that are applicable to the dealer with respect to its derivatives activities with a derivatives party located in Canada.
-If a foreign derivatives dealer is not subject to regulations in its 'home' jurisdiction with respect to its derivatives activities, including where it relies on an exclusion or an exemption (including discretionary relief) from those regulations in the foreign jurisdiction, the exemption in section 38 will not be available.
-If the foreign derivatives dealer relies on an exclusion or exemption in the foreign jurisdiction (or there is otherwise no regulatory regime that applies to its derivatives activities with a derivatives party), it would need to apply to the relevant securities regulatory authorities for consideration of similar exemptive or discretionary relief from the Instrument.
+If a foreign derivatives dealer is not subject to laws in its 'home' jurisdiction with respect to its derivatives activities, including where it relies on an exclusion or an exemption (including discretionary relief) from those regulations in the foreign jurisdiction, the exemption in section 39 will not be available.
+If the foreign derivatives dealer relies on an exclusion or exemption in the foreign jurisdiction (or there is otherwise no regulatory regime that applies to its derivatives activities with a derivatives party) and is unable to rely on another exemption in the Instrument, it would need to apply to the relevant securities regulatory authorities for consideration of similar exemptive or discretionary relief to exempt the foreign derivatives dealer from the requirements of the Instrument.